 The Bank of Japan's upcoming policy decision will be closely followed by traders after it announced a surprise tweak last month

-Hong Kong (AFP) - Asian stocks mostly fell Tuesday after data showed China’s economy at its slowest pace in four decades last year, though traders remain hopeful about the country’s outlook as it emerges from years of debilitating zero-Covid measures.
+Hong Kong (AFP) - Asian stocks mostly fell Tuesday but pared early losses after data showed China’s economy grew more than expected last year, while traders remain hopeful about the country’s outlook as it emerges from years of debilitating zero-Covid measures.

-The three percent expansion was the worst since 1976 – excluding pandemic-hit 2020 – and sharply down from the previous year, as widespread lockdowns and other containment policies hammered business activity.
+The three percent expansion was the slowest in four decades – excluding pandemic-hit 2020 – and sharply down from the previous year, as widespread lockdowns and other containment policies hammered business activity.

 However, it beat the 2.7 percent forecast and the fourth-quarter reading also topped estimates, while a healthy reading on retail sales provided extra cheer.